Geal/langsec-2017-usenix-article/article.md

 Those parsers are always functions with the same signature, which means even complex parsers can be reused in other ones easily.
-You end up writing a lot of small parsers, than you can test in isolation, and reapply them in larger parsers as you see fit.
+You end up writing a lot of small parsers, then you can test them separately, and reapply them in larger parsers as you see fit.
-On the contrary, an approach based on parsers generated from a grammar often tend to lack flexibility, and are harder to test.
+On the contrary, an approach based on parsers generated from a grammar often tends to lack flexibility, and are harder to test.
 They are also quite restrictive in what you can allow from the format you are trying to pass.
 On the other hand, since nom parsers are just functions, you can perform whatever complex, ambiguous,